 ‘Fireweed and Furnaces’

-Currently on display in the Heritage Centre, Winlaton Mill, is an exhibition celebrating the new interpretation panels that have started to appear at various locations across the Land of Oak & Iron, with the first of these situated outside the Heritage Centre and Crowley’s Dam.
+Currently on display at the Heritage Centre, Winlaton Mill, is an exhibition celebrating the new interpretation panels that have started to appear at various locations across the Land of Oak & Iron, with the first of these situated outside the Heritage Centre and Crowley’s Dam.

 These interpretation panels, which feature stunning illustrations by artist Cathy Duncan, are all located in places with a significant and important link to the unique heritage in the Land of Oak & Iron.